Framfield Allotments Association (London Borough of Ealing) Constitution

 9.2 In order to minimise the impact upon the local environment the Association will promote the following:

-– waste management, recycling and composting; encouraging and exploring new ways to reduce waste and encourage re-use and recycling on allotments
+– waste management, recycling and composting, encourage and explore new ways to reduce waste and encourage re-use and recycling on allotments;

 – encourage biodiversity/wildlife-friendly practices on allotment plots through the provision of information and support to plot holders.